microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-technical-faq.md

 Take a look at these [Proactive Messages Samples](https://github.com/MicrosoftDX/botFramework-proactiveMessages).

+## How can run background tasks in ASP.NET?

+If you want initiate an asynchronous task that waits for a few seconds then executes some code (for example to clear the user profile or reset conversation/dialog state), there are some important details you can read more about at [How to run Background Tasks in ASP.NET](https://www.hanselman.com/blog/HowToRunBackgroundTasksInASPNET.aspx).
+In particular you might consider [HostingEnvironment.QueueBackgroundWorkItem](https://msdn.microsoft.com/en-us/library/dn636893(v=vs.110).aspx).

 ## What causes 429 "too many requests" HTTP errors?

 One possible source for HTTP status code 429 is [ngrok](https://ngrok.com/).
 Ngrok is used to provide a secure tunnel to localhost.
 For example, you might be configuring ngrok with the Bot Framework Emulator to locally debug your Bot in the cloud.